-Despite being somewhat of an unspoilt paradise, Tonga is one of the least visited countries in the world and is often overlooked in favour of neighbouring Fiji.
-However, as with many places, people are going to catch on eventually – if you can you should beat the rush!
+Despite being somewhat of an unspoilt paradise, the Kingdom of Tonga is one of the least visited countries in the world and is often overlooked in favour of neighbouring Fiji.
+However, as with many places, tourism in Tonga will boom eventually – if you can, you should beat the rush!
 Don’t be put off by a lack of tourist infrastructure – Tonga is known as ‘The Friendly Islands’ for a reason.
 The locals are some of the kindest people we’ve met while travelling, and are always willing to help you out.
-Here’s the 5 best places to visit when in Tonga.
+There are also a number of beautiful beaches in Tonga, so it’s the perfect destination if you want a relaxing getaway – especially if you’re coming from Australia or New Zealand.
+Here are the 5 best places to visit and things to do in Tonga.

 One of Tonga’s most popular destinations, offering potentially the most incredible wildlife encounter imaginable.
 Plan your trip between July and October to seize the opportunity to swim with magnificent humpback whales.
 It’s a rare chance to get up close with these beautiful giants of the sea, and one of the most popular things to do in Tonga.
 While in Vava’u, arrange a yacht trip to explore caves, visit secluded paradise beaches, plus snorkel and dive brilliant reefs.
 There’s plenty of fascinating marine life for you to see – such as reef sharks, turtles, octopi and more.
 You’re sure to have a whale of a time!